CorruptedAesthetic/FennelValidator/docker/docs/86x_general_step_by_step_guide.md

 A validator host only needs four public inbound ports (22, 80, 443, 30333).

 Docker publishes the JSON‑RPC server on **127 .0 .0 .1 : 9944**; the node is started with `--rpc-external --rpc-cors all` so nginx (on the same VM, via the `docker0` bridge) can proxy WebSocket traffic over TLS.
 Because 9944 never leaves loop‑back, Unsafe RPC is invisible to the Internet.
-The rest of the guide covers OS prerequisites, Docker install, key generation, nginx + Certbot, and validator registration.([Polkadot Docs](https://docs.polkadot.com/infrastructure/running-a-node/setup-full-node/?utm_source=chatgpt.com), [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-20-04?utm_source=chatgpt.com), [nginx.org](https://nginx.org/en/docs/http/websocket.html?utm_source=chatgpt.com))
+The rest of the guide covers OS prerequisites, Docker install, key generation, nginx + Certbot, and validator registration.

 ---